 Through this project, ONC in partnership with National Institutes of Health (NIH) National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), advanced the application of AI/ML in patient-centered outcomes research (PCOR) by generating high quality training datasets for a chronic kidney disease (CKD) use case – predicting mortality within the first 90 days of dialysis.

 This project began in 2019 and ends in September 2021.

-The focus of this project is to conduct foundational work to support future applications of machine learning and AI to improve health, healthcare delivery, and PCOR by:
+The goal of this project was to conduct foundational work to support future applications of AI/ML to improve PCOR, health and health care delivery.

-- Capturing lessons learned from the process of developing high-quality training data sets, which involves:
+- Capturing lessons learned from the process of developing the training datasets and ML models

-- Disseminating project tools, activities, and lessons learned to encourage future applications of these methods by PCOR researchers.
+- Disseminating project tools, activities, and points to consider/lessons learned to encourage future applications of these methods by PCOR researchers

 To learn more about how this Project advanced the application of machine learning in patient-centered outcomes research (PCOR), read the Final Report [PDF - 1.9 MB].

 The infographic [PDF - 1.1 MB] provides a visual overview of the project and includes the goal and objectives, data sources and use case selected, and methodology and results from building the training dataset and ML models for the kidney disease use case.